Skip to main content

 Key Takeaway

-• Box trucks and delivery vans used for business need commercial auto insurance — personal auto policies exclude commercial use
+• Box trucks and delivery vans used for business should be reviewed under commercial auto, not assumed to fit personal auto

 • Hired and Non-Owned Auto coverage is a critical add-on if you rent vans or use contractor vehicles